misingnoglic/misingnoglic.github.io/_posts/2018-10-15-python-for-java-programmers-p3.markdown

 ### reversed(nums)

-Sort of like range, `reversed` takes in a list, and returns an `iterator` with the reverse of a list. an `iterator` is another kind of lazy object, that you can look over.
+Sort of like range, `reversed` takes in a list, and returns an `iterator` with the reverse of a list. an `iterator` is another kind of lazy object that you can loop over.
 I'll talk more about looping at the end of this post, but here's an example:

-an iterator for the reverse of the list.
-So you can loop over it as normal, or turn cast it into a list like this:
 {% highlight python %}
 nums = [1, 2, 3]
 for i in reversed(nums):